Oliver Frey

-Oliver Frey (/freɪ/; 30 June 1948 – 21 August 2022) was a Swiss artist, who was based in the United Kingdom.
-He was known for his book and magazine illustrations, especially for British computer magazines of the 1980s.
+Oliver Frey (/freɪ/; 30 June 1948 – 21 August 2022) was a Swiss artist, based in the United Kingdom.
+He was known for his book and magazine illustrations, especially British computer magazines of the 1980s.
 Under the pen name Zack, he became known for his erotic illustrations and erotic comics in British gay male porn magazines of the 1970s and 1980s.

 Early life

 Frey was born in Zürich, Switzerland, on 30 June 1948.
 He grew up fluent in Italian and German.
 His family moved to Britain in 1956 but subsequently returned to Switzerland.
 During his high school years in Switzerland, Frey enrolled in the American Famous Artists School correspondence course.

 Career

 After spending six months in the Swiss army and dropping out of Berne University, Frey moved back to Britain and started a two-year course at the London Film School, during which he supported himself with freelance work, including illustrating War Picture Library comic books.
 As a child Frey had loved The Eagle comics magazine, and as an adult worked on the 1980s revival, drawing the strip Dan Dare.
 Also during the 1970s, he illustrated for IPC Media's Look and Learn magazine, including the strip The Trigan Empire.
 He was commissioned to create 1930s-era comic book art for the pre-title sequence of the 1978 movie Superman.